The Amsterdam Kill: Release

+The film was first released in Denmark on December 26, 1977.
+It premiered in Hong Kong on February 23, 1978, and was released in the United States by Golden Harvest on March 3.

+Home media

+The Amsterdam Kill is set to make its Blu-Ray debut by 88 Films in the UK, in April 2026.

+Reception

-Critical reception
+Critical response

 Janet Maslin of The New York Times said the film "... has all the weariness of a genre movie but none of the comfortable familiarity.
 In a misguided attempt to appeal to an international audience, the film flits from London to Hong Kong to Amsterdam. ...
 There are so many shots of airports and train terminals that it begins to seem as if one has purchased a Eurail pass rather than a movie ticket.
 The film is so intent on taking place everywhere that its nervous geography becomes terribly jarring."